 Latin America includes South America, Central America and Mexico.

-New Zealand began diplomatic relations with countries in the region after the Second World War (from 1945).
+New Zealand began diplomatic relations with countries in the region after the Second World War.
 New Zealand has few embassies in the region and not many Latin American counties have embassies in New Zealand.
 New Zealand had difficult relationships with Chile when it was ruled by a dictatorship (1973–90), and with Argentina when it was at war with the UK over the Falkland Islands in the 1980s.

 In the 1970s and 1980s political refugees came to New Zealand from some Latin American countries to escape brutal governments.
 In the 1990s there was a second wave of migration for economic reasons.
 Some younger people come to New Zealand on working holidays.